romiljain5/medium-clone/README.md

     - ISR (Incremental Static Regeneration) → Next.js allows you to create or update static pages after you've built your site.
 Incremental Static Regeneration (ISR) enables you to use static-generation → https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration
     - using revalidate
 - react-portable-text - An easy way to render Portable Text block content in React applications. (you cannot edit img tag in specializers)
+- Used react-hook-form for form validations → [https://react-hook-form.com](https://react-hook-form.com/)
+- comment will get showed only after approval of moderator

 ### Usefull commands